Digging out some bucket list items and deciding, "Where to next?".

 - Check-in online - usually 24 to 48 hours before the flight.
 The earlier you find a problem, the more time there is to sort out any hassles.

 Warning: Be careful if you use your computer to autofill fields as sometimes, they can be filled in incorrectly.
 Especially if you must make a correction to a field.
-I had a very stressful incident at Shanghai airport with an autofill error.
+I had an incredibly stressful incident at Shanghai airport with an autofill error.